Kuroiso Station: History

 Kuroiso Station opened on December 1, 1886, operated by Nippon Railway.
 The station came under the control of JGR after Nippon Railway was nationalized on November 1, 1906.
 JGR was reorganized into JNR on June 1, 1949, and inherited the station.
 The portion of the Utsunomiya Line from Hōshakuji to Kuroiso was electrified at 1.5 kV DC on May 22, 1959, and the section from Kuroiso to Shiroishi was electrified at 20 kV 50 Hz AC on July 1, 1959.
 With the privatization of JNR on April 1, 1987, the station came under the control of JR East.

 The dead section between the AC and DC powered sections of the Tohoku Main Line was once located within the station.
-Trains hauled by electric locomotives switched to AC or DC-powered locomotives when continuing northbound or southbound respectively, and electric multiple units dropped their pantograpsh when changing sections.
+Trains hauled by electric locomotives switched to AC or DC-powered locomotives when continuing northbound or southbound respectively, and electric multiple units dropped their pantographs when changing sections.
 In 2008, a maintenance worker was killed by electric shock.
 In 2013, JR East changed the overhead lines in the station to be entirely DC-powered.
 The power system was then renovated, and on 1 January 2018, the dead section was relocated near a bridge north of the station.